MoralisWeb3/docs/docs/04-guides/nft-api-full-guide-walkthrough.md

 | ------------------------------------- | ------------ |
 | JavaScript/TypeScript, Python         | Moralis SDKs |
 | Others (e.g. Java, C/C++, Ruby, etc.) | REST API     |

+For this guide, we'll particularly use the Moralis SDK for examples.

+If you would like to use other languages calling the Moralis NFT API using regular REST API call, then make sure to check the [NFT API reference pages](/web3-data-api/evm/reference/get-multiple-nfts) to get all the parameters and responses type.

 ### Step 1: Install the Moralis SDK